| Queer Arts Festival 2020: WICKED | Jul 16 – 26, 2o2o |

 There’s no place like home for the Wicked Witch of the West, green by devilment and through her magical aberrance.
 QAF 2020 forsakes the yellow brick road that leads only to a man behind a curtain gentrifying our desires.
 Instead, for 11 days of visual art, performance, theatre, music, dance and literary events, we invite you to revel in the quintessentially queer traditions of scandal and excess.

-Highlights include Jonny Sopotiuk’s visual arts curation; choreographer Noam Gagnon’s raucously vulnerable biographical exploration of madness, This Crazy Show; Too Spirited Indigenous Burlesque with Virago Nation and Leaving Kansas, a community-engaged participatory concert from Jerry Pergolesi and Louise Campbell.
+Highlights include Jonny Sopotiuk’s visual arts curation; choreographer Noam Gagnon’s raucously vulnerable Swan Song, This Crazy Show; Indigenous Burlesque with Virago Nation’s Too Spirited; and the latest offering from non-binary drag collective The Darlings.